 This lead to the development of new septic tanks being made from durable and lasting fiberglass, precast concrete, polyurethane, PVC, and other plastics.
 With regular septic tank maintenance, these systems were much easier to use and care for, and lead to fewer problems.
 Similarly, drain fields have been improved through the use of strong plastic pipes.
 These pipes are also routed away from groundwater sources and are sometimes built in raised mounds to keep the water from leaching into groundwater that is near the surface.

-B&B Pumping Is Your Go-To Source For Septic Tank Pumping
+Your Go-To Source for Septic Tank Pumping